CSE3311-Team3/3311-Project/README.md

 # CSE 3311 Semester Project

 ## How To Run:
-The simplest way to run this project is through Visual Studio Code.
+The simplest way to run this project is to go to the Github hosted webpage: https://cse3311-team3.github.io/3311-Project/

+If the link doesn't work, the easiest alternate method is through Visual Studio Code.
 Steps:
 1. Download the repository
 2. Open the repository in Visual Studio Code
 3. Install the "Live Server" extension if you haven't already.